Countries blocking access to The Pirate Bay: Italy

+Kuwait

+In February 2008, the Ministry of Information and Culture ordered ISPs to block 20 torrent sites, including The Pirate Bay, with the aim of blocking all torrent sites.
+ISP United Networks notified "The Ministry of information has today sent us a letter announcing they will be blocking all Torrent sites.
+This is due to piracy laws of the State of Kuwait and to protect the intellectual property of the pirated content on these sites."
+It is currently unknown whether any other ISPs have blocked the websites, or if any of the blocks are still in effect.

 Malaysia

 In June 2011, the Malaysian Communications and Multimedia Commission ordered the blocking of The Pirate Bay along with several other file-hosting websites via a letter, dated 30 May, to all Malaysian ISPs for violating Section 41 of the Copyright Act 1987, which deals with illegally copied content.
 The block was, however, removed in July 2014.
 Malaysia once again has blocked The Pirate Bay as of 4 June 2015.
 As of 2018, it doesn't seem to be blocked anymore due to a possible lack of interest and/or the change of government policies.

 Netherlands

 On 21 July 2005, the Amsterdam district court held a preliminary injunction hearing against the persons thought responsible for The Pirate Bay.
 The hearing followed a subpoena from the Dutch record industry trade association BREIN, who had an urgent complaint of intermediary copyright infringement.
 The defendants did not attend the hearing and hadn't arranged representation, so on 30 July 2009 the court entered an in absentia default judgment against them, accepting the complainants demands.
 It ruled that Neij, Kolmisoppi and Warg are "to stop and keep stopped the infringements on copyright and related rights of Stichting Brein (foundation Brain) in the Netherlands" within 9 August 2009, or face daily penalties of EUR 30,000, up to a maximum total of EUR 3,000,000.
 They were also ordered to pay the cost of the proceedings.
 In a separate case handled at the same time, the court ordered the same fines for the expected new owner of The Pirate Bay, Global Gaming Factory X, were it not to stop the copyright infringements after the site's takeover.
 According to BREIN director Tim Kuik, it is the first time a foreign website has been ordered to block access from the Netherlands.
 The BREIN, however, waived the payment of damages for August and allowed the site to stay online until its expected change of owners at the end of August 2009.

 On 2 October 2009, The Pirate Bay's hosting services moved to Ukraine and their traffic was routed through The Netherlands, but BREIN contacted the ISP NForce and service was stopped.
-Subsequently The Pirate Bay moved their hosting location to a nuclear bunker owned by CyberBunker just outside Kloetinge in the south of the Netherlands.
+Subsequently, The Pirate Bay moved their hosting location to a nuclear bunker owned by CyberBunker just outside Kloetinge in the south of the Netherlands.